omarrayyann/MujocoAR/README.md

 ### Flexible Setup (works without MuJoCo):

-This setup allows you to use the MuJoCo AR connector independently of MuJoCo.
-You can retrieve ARKit data such as position, rotation, button, and toggle states directly from a connected iOS device, making it flexible for usage in various applications beyond physics simulations.
+You can retrieve the ARKit data including the position, rotation, button, and toggle states directly from a connected iOS device, making it flexible for usage in various applications beyond physics simulations.

 ```python
 from mujoco_ar import MujocoARConnector